 Every year, manufacturers introduce more lift trucks to the market.
 These vendors usually claim a litany of cost-saving capabilities and energy efficiencies, oftentimes citing third-party test results to verify their claims.

-At the very least, a materials handling manager is required to 1) research what’s available, 2) determine the organization’s objectives, 3) follow up with manufacturers to find out how the products will meet their needs, and 4) arrange to see lift trucks in action.
+At the very least, a materials handling manager is required to 1) research what’s available, 2) determine the organization’s objectives, 3) follow up with manufacturers to find out how their products will meet their needs, and 4) arrange to see lift trucks in action.

 Cesar Jimenez, national product planning manager at Toyota Material Handling, U.S.A., Inc., says users must consider site specific needs; will the forklift have to be equipped with accessories such as work lights, strobe lights and/or alarms?
 The type of rack storage utilized at the location also must be considered: selective, drive-in, push-back, or flow rack.